 Opportunities for Better A/B Testing

-Any marketer who’s been around for a while will tell you that the classic A/B test is an invaluable part of any outbound marketing campaign.
-What they might not mention is that this simple testing method can also be invaluable to your inbound strategy as well.
+Any marketer around for a while will tell you that the classic A/B test is invaluable to any digital marketing campaign.
+They might not mention that this simple testing method can also be invaluable to your inbound strategy.

-The term ‘split test’ is often used interchangeably with A/B test.
-The two are, in fact extremely similar testing methods, however, they differ in one critical way—how much you change between variables.
+The term 'split test' is often used interchangeably with the A/B test.
+The two are, in fact, remarkably similar testing methods; however, they differ in one critical way—how much you change between variables.

 In a split test, you change the entire content of your material (email, newsletter, blog post, landing page, etc.)